 The following table contains the library types that will be configured in SDL Tridion Docs Content Manager for variables and reusable text and graphics.

 This List of Values is linked to the metadata field FLIBRARYTYPE.

 Create for the custom basic Libraries a template.
 Use the ‘Reference’ DTD

+All based on reference topic